Jontom01/NarrativeMapper/README.md

 Clusters embedding vectors using UMAP + HDBSCAN.
 I reduced the dimensions to 50 during reduction (after some attempts and fails).
 The other variables related to dimension reduction and clustering are dependent on the ammount of vectors (comments).

 *summarize.py:*
-Extracts keywords (KeyBERT) and semantics (distilbert-base-uncased-finetuned-sst-2-english) for each cluster.
+Extracts cluster summaries (4o-gpt-mini Chat Completion) and semantics (distilbert-base-uncased-finetuned-sst-2-english) for each cluster.
 I assign cluster label names based off the following OpenAI Chat Completions prompt.

 <details>
 <summary>click to view prompt</summary>